eleanoraallen/GraphDocs/README.md

 `<Type printHeader printDiscriptions>typeName</Type>`

-are used to print a type (one of Object, Enum, Input_Object, Scalar, Interface, or Union) from your schema.
+are used to print a type (one of Type, Enum, Input, Scalar, Interface, or Union) from your schema.
 Printed types are generated dynamically, and will include links to any other types in its fields.
 To do this, simply put the name of the type (w/ correct capitalization) between the tags.
 For instance `<Type>MyType</Type>` would produce something like:

 MyType: Description of My Type